 Cook Set or Pot

 Stoves are efficient ways to cook a meal or boil some water.
 Many works using a small propane canister.
 They ignite quickly and take up very little room.
 Others use freely available wood as fuel.
 Depending on your situation it is a good idea to have both kinds.
 I personally carry two types of stoves in my backpack.
 A small portable mini backpacking stove and the Vargo wood burning stove.
-Please click on product for a full review.
+Please click on the product for a full review.

 A knife should be in anyone’s pack.
 Knives can be used for many different applications like cutting rope or shaving wood for a fire.
 Here are some knives that we recommend.
-Please click on product for a full review.
+Please click on the product for a full review.

 A good survival kit can be useful in many situations.
 All of these kits contain the basics for an emergency.
 Survival kits make an excellent gift for any hiker, bushcrafter or backpacker.
-Please click on product for a full review.
+Please click on the product for a full review.

 A multi-tool has many benefits for the outdoorsman.
 Multi-tools are an all in one toolset.
 Many contain a knife, saw, pliers, scissors, screwdrivers and can opener, which will come in handy when outdoors.

 Water filters can provide fresh cooking and drinking water.
 They are easy to use and requires little maintenance.
 Many can remove just about all of the harmful contaminants.
 The hardcore bushcrafter will boil their water, but sometimes it’s just easier to use a filter.
-Please click on product for a full review.
+Please click on the product for a full review.

 If you spend a lot of time outdoors, then I am sure you have seen many wild edible plants along your path.
 Any good bushcrafter, outdoorsmen or survivalist should be able to identify and prepare some basic wild food.
 Foraging is a good skill to have and learning the basics can be very easy if you have the right book or guide.
 I am an avid forager and learned using foraging books for my particular region.
 Here are some to consider.